facephi/sdk-mobile-documentation/docs/android/NFC_Component.md

 Error list:

 - APPLICATION_CONTEXT_ERROR: The required application context is null.
 - CANCEL_BY_USER: The user has cancelled the process.
 - CANCEL_LAUNCH: A general cancellation of the SDK has been made.
 - COMPONENT_LICENSE_ERROR: The component license is not correct.
 - EMPTY_LICENSE: The licence string is empty.
+- EXTRACT_DATA_ERROR: Error in data extracted.
 - FETCH_DATA_ERROR: Error in the result retrieval.
 - FLOW_ERROR: Error in the flow process.
 - INITIALIZATION_ERROR: Initialisation error.
 - LAST_COMMAND_EXPECTED: Error in the completion command.
 - MANAGER_NOT_INITIALIZED: Managers are null.
 - NFC_ERROR: General error
 - NFC_ERROR_DATA: Error in input data
 - NFC_ERROR_DISABLED: NFC disabled
 - NFC_ERROR_ILLEGAL_ARGUMENT: NFC with wrong tag
 - NFC_ERROR_IO: Input/output error
 - NFC_ERROR_NOT_SUPPORTED: NFC not supported
 - NFC_ERROR_TAG_LOST: Lost connection
 - OPERATION_NOT_CREATED: No operation in progress.
 - TIMEOUT: Timeout in the process.

 ### 7.2.
 Receipt of correct execution - _data_